isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This should be enforced by tooling by checking the return type (and return value) of any assignment operator.

-### <a name="Rf-capture-vs-overload"></a>F.50: Use a lambda when a function won't do (to capture local variables, or to write a local function)
+### <a name="Rf-capture-vs-overload"></a>F.50: Use a lambda when a function won’t do (to capture local variables, or to write a local function)

 ##### Reason

-Functions can't capture local variables or be declared at local scope; if you need those things, prefer a lambda where possible, and a handwritten function object where not.
-On the other hand, lambdas and function objects don't overload; if you need to overload, prefer a function (the workarounds to make lambdas overload are ornate).
+Functions can’t capture local variables or be declared at local scope; if you need those things, prefer a lambda where possible, and a handwritten function object where not.
+On the other hand, lambdas and function objects don’t overload; if you need to overload, prefer a function (the workarounds to make lambdas overload are ornate).
 If either will work, prefer writing a function; use the simplest tool necessary.

 ##### Example